Ōoku: The Inner Chambers: Ieharu

 Ieshige handed over her shogunship to her eldest daughter, Ieharu, and retired to the Nishinomaru Palace in Edo Castle.
 Ieharu appointed Okitsugu as an Elder and entrusted her with the overall management of the shogunate and the redface pox.
 Okitsugu's skills earned her great support from the Ōoku and the shogunate officials, but her promotion of Dutch studies and mercantilism led some of her subjects and the common people of Edo to become displeased with her.
-In addition, behind the scenes, Yoshimune's granddaughter and the head of the Hitotsubashi family, Harunari, began to play a dark role.
+In addition, behind the scenes, Yoshimune's granddaughter and the head of the Hitotsubashi family, Harunar, began to play a dark role.

 Meanwhile, Aonuma and Kuroki, who had learned Dutch studies from Aonuma, searched for a method of preventing the redface pox and arrived at the variolation method based on information obtained from Western books.
 Gennai found a patient with attenuated pox, and the method was successful, but among those inoculated, Matsudaira Sadanobu's nephew died from the side effect.
 In addition, Okitsugu lost her power due to a series of natural disasters, including the Tenmei eruption and the Great Tenmei famine, the death of Ieharu's successor Iemoto, and the assassination of Okitsugu's daughter, Okitomo, which led to her downfall at the same time as Ieharu's death.
 Aonuma was condemned to death, and Kuroki, who had studied Dutch studies, and others were banished from the Ōoku.
 Gennai contracted syphilis as a result of Harunari's plot and died, and Kuroki, who was left behind, expressed his anger at the unreasonableness of the situation.

 Harunari was expected to become the 11th Shogun, but she announced that her son Ienari would become Shogun.
 Harunari persuaded the shogunate officials that Ienari had been vaccinated by Aonuma and others, and that there was no need to worry about the possibility of redface pox.
 This resulted in the birth of Ienari, the first male Shogun since Iemitsu.